Patilx97/CICD-Jenkins-End-to-End-Deployment/README.md

 ## Overview

-This repository demonstrates the process of deploying a PHP web application with MySQL integration, Dockerizing the application, and setting up a CI/CD pipeline using Jenkins.
+This repository demonstrates the process of deploying a PHP web application with MySQL(RDS) integration, Dockerizing the application, and setting up a CI/CD pipeline using Jenkins.
 It includes steps to:

 1. Set up an EC2 instance and RDS database.
 2. Dockerize the PHP application.